-- In order to see messages at your own pace, use the following command:
+- To see messages at your own pace, use the following command:

 $ dmesg |less

 This command will display only a specific number of messages per screen.
-You can press Enter in order to move to the next message or press Q to exit the command.
+You can press Enter to move to the next message or press Q to exit the command.

-- In order to search for a message that contains a specific keyword, use the following command:
+- To search for a message that contains a specific keyword, use the following command:

 $ dmesg |grep [keyword]